Widow’s Penalty: Increased Taxes after Loss of a Spouse

 While truly not massive, the paper shows the jump in effective tax rate is 30-55% for a wealthy couple and 12-15% for a median couple.
 That’s pretty impressive to me and perhaps not what I would consider minor.

-In addition, the reduction of disposable income is 12-20%.
+In addition, the reduction in disposable income is 12-20%.